bincent0929/vincents-school-notes/Ubuntu Server network service swap from systemd-networkd to NetworkManager for easier WiFi.md

 nmcli dev wifi list
 ```

-Now you'll see all the WiFi available in your area!
+Now you'll see all the WiFi available in your area and connect to them!

 With the SSID you pick from that list you'll want to type:
 ```bash